 Considering a single Hyperscale Compliance job execution, the Hyperscale Compliance Orchestrator will store unloaded files (unloaded from source) and masked files.
 As such, the required storage will amount to 2X the size of the source data.

 Accessing the Hyperscale Compliance API

-Open a web browser and type the following in the address bar: https://<hyperscale-compliance-host-address>/hyperscale-compliance .
-Replace the hyperscale-compliance-host-address with the IP address of the Hyperscale Compliance Orchestrator VM.
+Open a web browser and type the following in the address bar: https://<hyperscale-compliance-host-address>/hyperscale-compliance.
+Replace orch ip with the IP address of the Hyperscale Compliance Orchestrator VM.